| |

 honoured by Gezo with the protective title of “King’s Stranger.”

-the first European to explore a vast tract of uncharted West Africa,
+first European to explore a vast tract of uncharted West Africa, marching

-marching through swamps while hostile tribesmen dogged his footsteps and
+through swamps while hostile tribesmen dogged his footsteps and making

-making important observations regarding the mounted African cavalry
+important observations regarding the mounted African cavalry culture which

-culture which flourished further inland.
-After incredible hardships and
+flourished further inland.
+After incredible hardships and adventures he came

-less than a hero’s welcome.
-The government disdained his information and
+than a hero’s welcome.
+The government disdained his information and the

-the Royal Geographical Society bestowed only grudging praise on Duncan’s
+Royal Geographical Society bestowed only grudging praise on Duncan’s book,

-book, Travels in Western Africa in 1845 and 1846; this despite the fact
+Travels in Western Africa in 1845 and 1846; this despite the fact that

-that Duncan had uncovered eyewitness evidence regarding the murder of
+Duncan had uncovered eyewitness evidence regarding the murder of Mungo Park,

-Mungo Park, as well as having made a series of valuable observations in
+as well as having made a series of valuable observations in the field.
+Yet

-the field.
-Yet due to his humble birth, the academically exclusive
+due to his humble birth, the academically exclusive London establishment was

-London establishment was quick to disdain the accomplishments of this
+quick to disdain the accomplishments of this determined man.

 Duncan’s last visit to West Africa was in 1849.
 Appointed British vice

-difficult task of securing King Gezo’s assent to an anti-slavery treaty.
+task of securing King Gezo’s assent to an anti-slavery treaty.
+In an effort

-In an effort to convince the wily ruler to cooperate, the indomitable
+to convince the wily ruler to cooperate, the indomitable but ailing Scot

-but ailing Scot made two further gruelling journeys into the interior
+made two further gruelling journeys into the interior before death finally

-was ultimately a tragic figure.
-Forgotten by history, disdained by the
+ultimately a tragic figure.
+Forgotten by history, disdained by the Royal

-Royal Geographical Society and ignored by the British Government,
+Geographical Society and ignored by the British Government, Duncan’s

-Duncan’s achievements were quickly overshadowed by the titans of African
+achievements were quickly overshadowed by the titans of African exploration

-exploration who followed him, notably his fellow Scot Dr. David
+who followed him, notably his fellow Scot Dr. David Livingstone, Richard

 Acknowledgements: